martinrossil/star-rating/README.md

 	/**
 	 * The star size, valid values are 'small', 'medium' and 'large'.
 	 * small = 16px, medium = 24px and large = 32px.
-	 * Default value is 'medium'
+	 * Default value is 'medium'.
 	 */
 	size: 'small' | 'medium' | 'large';

 	/**
 	 * A boolean value that sets if the element is read only or not.
-	 * Default value is false
+	 * Default value is false.
 	 */
 	readOnly: boolean;
 }